 |$80,000 – $100,000||$18,200||28%||$80,000|

 |$150,000 – $250,000||$38,800||32%||$150,000|

 |$500,000 – $750,000||$155,800||37%||$500,000|

 |$750,000 – $1 million||$248,300||39%||$750,000|

 |Over $1 million||$345,800||40%||$1 million|

 *The taxable estate is the total above the exemption of $12.92 million.

 **The rate threshold is the point at which the marginal estate tax rate kicks in.

 Overall North Carolina Tax Picture

-The average effective property tax rate in North Carolina is 0.86%, 21st-lowest in the country.
+The average effective property tax rate in North Carolina is 0.70%.
 The sales tax in the state ranges from 6.75% to 7.5%, depending on the county.
 You can use SmartAsset’s North Carolina paycheck calculator to see what your take home pay will be in the Tar Heel State.